 Understanding Image Resolution

 When resizing an image, you need to understand resolution and how the number of pixels and size of the file affect the sharpness of an image.
 The number of pixels an image has is directly correlated to how an image displays.
 The more pixels an image has, the sharper the image will be.
-However, the more pixels the image has also made the file size bigger.
+However, the more pixels in the image has also made the file size bigger.

 Large file sizes and high resolution are okay, and necessary when you are looking to create large print files.
 Unfortunately, you cannot add pixels to a small image to make it larger while maintaining its sharpness.
 This is why it is important to buy the largest file available and scale the image down as needed.
 Consider your project.
 For example, you are promoting an event and need to create a large poster, a website, and an embedded email ad.
 When you purchase your stock image, going with the largest file allows you to complete all of these pieces for your event promotion.
-Since the internet displays images at 72 ppi (pixels per inch), you can scale down your large image, as to not waste your allotted storage space.
-Your email ad shouldn't be large file size, so it is important to scale down the image for use in your email ad.
+Since the internet displays images at 72 PPI (pixels per inch), you can scale down your large image, as to not waste your allotted storage space.
+Your email ad shouldn't be a large file size, so it is important to scale down the image for use in your email ad.

 How to Change the Resolution of My Image

 This information, as well as other tutorials and information, is available to you, the stock photo buyer, in our tutorials section.
 If there is any other information that we could help you with, please contact us (or leave a comment) at any time for the answers you need.
 We strive to be the leader in information for the stock image buyer community.